guilhermedcampos/gaming-website/README.md

 ## Conclusion and Future Updates

-Currently, the web casino only features one game.
+Currently, the web game platform only features one game.
 While adding more games is something I may consider in the future, the primary focus of this project was to explore backend development, web technologies, and deployment rather than to create a complex or fully polished slot game.
 As such, there are minor visual bugs in the combo-winning lines, which were not a priority to fix given the scope of the project.